This post may include affiliate links. Thank you for your support.

 While completely optional, for the juiciest peppercorn shrimp, you’ll want to soak them in a mixture of water and salt.
 The salty water works wonders on raw shrimp by keeping them moist while they cook.

-- Leaving the shells on while cooking helps the protect the delicate shrimp meat and ensures the shrimp remain juicy and plump.
+- Protects the Meat.
+Leaving the shells on while cooking helps the protect the delicate shrimp and ensures the meat remains juicy and plump.

-- The shrimp shells absorb and hold onto the salt and pepper mixture, so if you want maximum flavor you’ll want to eat those shells.
+- Absorbs Flavor.
+The shrimp shells absorb and hold onto the salt and pepper mixture, so if you want maximum flavor you’ll want to eat those shells.

-- The shells are what get beautifully crunchy and crispy when fried, so if you’re looking for the delicious textural contrast of tender shrimp meat and crispy fried goodness, you’ll want to eat the entire shrimp.
+- Provides Wonderful CRUNCH.
+The shells are what get beautifully crunchy and crispy when fried, so if you’re looking for the delicious textural contrast of tender shrimp meat and crispy fried goodness, you’ll want to eat the entire shrimp.

 How do I get the shrimp really crispy?